-Members Year of first appointment Independence An pursuant to Corporate Slate An Governance Code Attendance at BoSA meetings Attendance at BoD meetings No. of positions held in listed companies Chairman Rosalba Casiraghi 2017 × minority 25/25 13/13 3 Standing Statutory Auditors Enrico Maria Bignami 2017 × minority 24/25 12/13 2 Giovanna Ceribelli 2020 Х Majority 24/25 13/13 1 Roberto Maglio (in charge until May 12, 2021) 2020 Х Majority 14/14 6/6 - Marcella Caradonna (in charge from May 12, 2021) 2021 Х 11/11 7/7 2 Marco Seracini 2014 × Majority 25/25 13/13 1 No. of meetings in 2021 25 13 Average duration of meetings 3h 35m 4h 50m Average participation rate 98% 98%
+Members Year of first appointment Independence pursuant to Corporate Governance Code Slate 1 Attendance at BoSA meetings Attendance at BoD meetings No. of positions held in listed companies 2

+Chairman

+Rosalba Casiraghi 2017 Х minority 20/20 16/16 3

+Standing Statutory Auditors

+Enrico Maria Bignami 2017 Х minority 20/20 16/16 2

+Marcella Caradonna 2021 Х 19/20 16/16 2

+Giovanna Ceribelli 2020 Х Majority 19/20 15/16 1

+Marco Seracini 2014 Х Majority 20/20 16/16 1

+No. of meetings in 2022 20 16

+Average duration of meetings 3h 37m 3h 38m

+Average participation rate 98% 99%

-(\) Appointed by the Shareholders' Meeting of May 13, 2020 for three years, until the date of the Shareholders' Meeting that will be called for the approval of the financial statements for the year 2022.
+() Appointed by the Shareholders' Meeting of May 13, 2020 for three years, until the date of the Shareholders' Meeting that will be called for the approval of the financial statements for the year 2022.
 The Shareholders' Meeting of May 13, 2020 appointed Roberto Maglio and Claudia Mezzabotta Alternate Statutory Auditors.
 On September 1, 2020, the Alternate Statutory Auditor Roberto Maglio, listed on the slate submitted by the Ministry of Economy and Finance, took over from the Standing Statutory Auditor Mario Notari who resigned.
+The Shareholders' Meeting of May 12,

-The Shareholders' Meeting of May 12, 2021 restored full membership of the Board, by appointing Marcella Caradonna as Standing Statutory Auditor Maglio as Alternate Statutory Auditor. (\\) Appointed by the Shareholders' Meeting of May 12, 2021 upon proposal of the Ministry of the Economy and Finance.
+Magio, listed on the slate submitted by the Ministry of Economy and Finance, took over from the Standing Statutory Auditor Mario Notari who resigned.
+The Shareholders' Meeting of May 12, 2021 restored full membership of the Board, by appointing Marcella Caradonna as Standing Statutory Auditor and Roberto Magio as Alternate Statutory Auditor. () Appointed by the Shareholders' Meeting of May 12, 2021 upon proposal of the Ministry of the Economy and Finance.
 (1) For definitions of "minority" and "Majority" slates, please refer to the section on the "Composition and appointment" of the Board of Statutory Auditors in this Report.
 The minimum holding required to submit a slate for the election of the Statutory Auditors was equal (in 2020) to 0.5% of share capital.
 (2) The list is current as of the date of approval of this Report.
-The main positions held by Statutory Auditors are listed in the section "Composition and appointment" of the chapter "Board of Statutory Auditors" in this Report, in the context of the information on the personal and professional qualifications of the Standing Statutory Auditors, as well as in the Governance section of the Eni website (www.eni.com); the complete list of significant management and control positions held pursuant to Art.
+The main positions held by Statutory Auditors are listed in the section "Composition and appointment" of the chapter "Board of Statutory Auditors, as well as in the Governance section of the Eni website (www.eni.com); the complete list of significant management and control positions held pursuant to Art.
 148-bis of the Consolidated Law on Financial Intermediation and the related implementing provisions set out in the Consob Issuers' Regulations is published on Consob website, pursuant to Art.
 144-quinquiesdecies of the Issuers' Regulations, where applicable.